rubyonjets/jets/README.md

 You can find examples of all the CRUD actions at [CRUD Curl Jets Tutorial](https://github.com/tongueroo/jets/wiki/CRUD-Curl-Jets-Tutorial).

-### DynamoDB Local
+### Database Support

-Just like developing with a local MySQL server, using DynamoDB Local can be useful.
+Jets supports PostgreSQL and DynamoDB.
+They can both be used in the same application.
+If you are using DynamoDB it can be useful to use DynamoDB Local, just like you would use a local SQL server.
 Here's a [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough) that takes about 5 minutes.

 ### REPL Console